 \section{Introduction}

 In recent years, the intersection of deep learning (ML) and physics-based modeling has gained significant attention, fueled by the potential of data-driven techniques to enhance our understanding and prediction of complex physical phenomena.
-Several methods, both data-driven and physics-informed\cite{raissi2018hidden,li2020fourier,li2023fourier,lu2021learning,pfaff2020learning,sanchez2020learning,stachenfeld2021learned}, have been developed to create surrogates for solving partial differential equations (PDEs).
+Several methods, both data-driven and physics-informed\cite{raissi2018hidden,li2020fourier,li2023fourier,lu2021learning,pfaff2020learning,sanchez2020learning,stachenfeld2021learned}, have been developed to create surrogates to solve partial differential equations (PDEs).
 These deep learning (DL) models offer the promise of reducing the computational time required to solve highly nonlinear PDEs.
-In addition to developing purely data-driven DL models, there have been efforts to create hybrid models that combine the strengths of traditional PDE solvers with the capabilities of DL methods \citep{ranade2022composable,ranade2022thermal,ranade2021discretizationnet,he2023solving,zhang2022hybrid,kahana2023geometry}.
+In addition to developing DL models driven purely by data, there have been efforts to create hybrid models that combine the strengths of traditional PDE solvers with the capabilities of DL methods \citep{ranade2022composable,ranade2022thermal,ranade2021discretizationnet,he2023solving,zhang2022hybrid,kahana2023geometry}.
 These hybrid approaches leverage the generalization ability of PDE solvers while using DL techniques to effectively model high-dimensional manifolds by identifying repeated patterns in the solution and geometry fields.
-As a result, they serve as an augmentation to traditional PDE solvers\citep{bar2019learning,kochkov2021machine,um2020solver,tathawadekar2021hybrid,brahmachary2024unsteady,ramos2022control,list2022learned,coros2021differentiable,holl2020learning}.
+As a result, they serve as an augmentation of traditional PDE solvers\citep{bar2019learning,kochkov2021machine,um2020solver,tathawadekar2021hybrid,brahmachary2024unsteady,ramos2022control,list2022learned,coros2021differentiable,holl2020learning}.
 These DL-based models have demonstrated significant potential in fields where PDE modeling is essential, such as weather prediction \citep{gupta2022towards,lam2022graphcast}, 3-D aerodynamics predictions \cite{li2024geometry}, etc.